h-sarhan/42/real_shit/libft/notes.md

 4. Clone C09 to get ft_split *DONE*
 5. Check if I need to check for zero or integer overflow with calloc *DONE* (We don't)
 6. Check man for memcmp strnstr and atoi on 42 computer
-7. Write randomised tests for substr later
+7. Write tests for substr later
+8. Write tests for strjoin later
-8. Rewrite test for ft_putnbr_fd
+9. Rewrite test for ft_putnbr_fd
-9. Reduce number of randomised tests
+10. Reduce number of randomised tests